LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

 - goal

 Supervised and unsupervised learning achieve different goal and aim at different results.
-Unsupervised aims at finding hidden structures.
+Unsupervised aims at finding hidden structures and supervised aims at classified new structures within an already known classification.
 Moreover there is exploitation-exploration dilemma.
 The agent has to choose but also keep exploring new possibilities.
 This dilemma does not appear in supervised and unsupervised learning (at least in their purest forms).